• Skip to primary navigation

 Figure out what four-figure watches you should own with this guide to the best starter watches to own right now.

-If you’re an aspiring luxury watch collector navigating the market searching for an entry-level timepiece, you’re in luck.
-You have more options than ever before.
-Daytonas and Royal Oaks may be off-limits, that’s true.
-But what many people incorrectly assume is that hard hitters like Omega, Breitling, and Rolex must also be prohibitively expensive.
-That’s not entirely true.
+If you’re an aspiring luxury watch collector navigating the market searching for an entry-level timepiece, you’re in luck today to have stumbled upon this article.
+To start with the basics, you must know that in comparison to the past you have more options than ever before.
+Daytonas and Royal Oaks may be off-limits, but what many people incorrectly assume is that hard hitters like Omega, Breitling, and Rolex must also be extremely expensive, which is not entirely true.

 You see, some of the best entry-level watches come from some of the most revered names in the industry.
-They offer a taste of luxury timekeeping without burning a hole in your wallet.
-What’s more, opting for a respectable name guarantees you peace of mind in terms of quality and longevity.
+They offer a taste of luxury timekeeping without burning a hole in your wallet. and not to mention the peace of mind that comes with opting for a respectable name that guarantees you durability and high-quality.

 Table of Contents